 The thing is that the omnichannel approach, and the convenience it brings, have shortened the customers' attention span.
 For instance, remember when Amazon started selling through Amazon Echo devices, and consumers swooned and marvelled at Amazon's innovation?

-But not all eCommerce and retail brands have remained stuck in their website-shaped shells.
-Some have embraced headless commerce platforms to sell, upsell, promote, entertain, and even story-tell using digital signage, in-store augmented reality apps and more.
+The good news is that not all eCommerce brands have remained stuck in their website-shaped shells.
+Some have embraced headless commerce platforms like Gumroad to sell, upsell, promote, entertain, and even use digital signage, in-store augmented reality apps and more.

 What is Headless Commerce?